-Symetal produces a variety of aluminium foil products, both plain and converted, providing diverse options to numerous companies, primarily in the food, tobacco and pharmaceutical sector.
-Symetal's production takes place at two manufacturing plants located in the Oinofyta and Mandra regions of Greece.
+Symetal produces a variety of aluminium foil products, both plain and converted, used in packaging solutions for the food, pharmaceutical and tobacco industries.
+Symetal's production takes place at two manufacturing plants located in Oinofyta, Greece and Mandra, Greece.

-Elval Colour produces and sells an extensive range of coated aluminium products and aluminium composite panels for the building envelope with LDPE, FR, and A2 cores.
-Its key competencies include custom-made solutions in application colour shade and coating systems.
-Elval Colour successfully developed incombustible aluminium composite panels with A2,S1, d0 classification, as per EN13501-1, and built a line for production of these.
-This positioned the company as the only vertically integrated ACP manufacturer in the world.
+Elval Colour produces and sells an extensive range of coated aluminium products and aluminium composite panels for the building envelope.
+The company exports 99% of its production to more than 60 countries.
+Its key competencies include custom-made solutions in colour shades and coating systems and building envelope applications.
+Elval Colour successfully developed incombustible aluminium composite panels with A2,S1, d0 classification, as per EN13501-1 and built a line for production of these.
+This positioned the company as the only vertically integrated ACP manufacturer in the world that sells to landmark projects and has R&D partnerships with an extensive network of architectural and industrial companies.
 Its production plant is located in Agios Thomas, Greece.